Uncategorized

 What is the difference between audience and community?

-L'audience is often passive: it reads, watches or consumes your content.
+Theaudience is often passive: it reads, watches or consumes your content.

-La communityA community is active: it exchanges, comments, contributes, defends or even co-produces.
+The communityA community is active: it exchanges, comments, contributes, defends or even co-produces.
 An audience receives, a community interacts.

 What are the advantages of a brand community?